jedi-academy/learn-2420/data/labs/lab04.md

 - can you end up with someone else's files inside your folders?
     - yes, if root copies them and doesn't fix permissions

-- can you end up with foles/folders inside your folders that you hjave no rights to?
+- can you end up with files/folders inside your folders that you have no rights to?
     - see above
     - as owner, you can take your rights away!

-##Using the Student Guide
+### Notes on Using the Student Guide

 It is awkward because we don't have the classroom server, with the script to build a pre-determined environment.